-To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the principal for prior review.
-The principal will approve or reject the materials within two school days of the time the materials are received.
+To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the campus principal for prior review.
+The superintendent will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]

-The principal has designated the campus office as the location for approved nonschool materials to be placed for voluntary viewing or collection.
+The campus principal has designated assigned bulletin boards as the location for approved nonschool materials to be placed for voluntary viewing or collection.